raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 This is called **bias**, which means the computer is favouring one thing over another.
 We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
 By doing this, we can help the computer learn to recognise the features that distinguish each type of animal, rather than just relying on the size of the training examples.

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 By using more diverse and representative training data, we can help ensure that the computer makes accurate and fair predictions when it encounters new examples.
-This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.
+This can make the computer more useful and reliable for different applications, from home assistants like Alexa or Home, to recognising birds from their songs.
 </p>

 Let's start making your machine learning application in Scratch and think about what it will do!